-Foreign lenders do not receive preferential tax treatment when compared to Jersey lenders.
+Foreign lenders do not receive tax incentives when compared to Jersey lenders.
 However, Jersey can generally ensure tax neutrality, and avoidance of double taxation.

 Will any income of a foreign lender become taxable in your jurisdiction solely because of a loan to, or guarantee and/or grant of, security from a company in your jurisdiction?